JuliaLang/julia/doc/stdlib/base.rst

 Syntax
 ------

-.. function:: eval(expr::Expr)
+.. function:: eval([m::Module], expr::Expr)

-   Evaluate an expression and return the value.
+   Evaluate an expression in the given module and return the result.
+   Every module (except those defined with ``baremodule``) has its own 1-argument definition of ``eval``, which evaluates expressions in that module.

 .. function:: @eval